ProjectReproductive Health Experiences and Access (RHEA) StudyHow is reproductive health care changing post-Dobbs?

 Shared Decisionmaking

 We value the time, effort, and feedback that CAB members contribute to the research and commit to a highly collaborative process that we hope will benefit both the CAB members and the research team.
 The research team makes every effort to incorporate CAB members’ feedback.
-However, if it is not possible to incorporate significant feedback from the CAB into the research, the research team is responsible for explaining why the feedback was not included.
+If it is not possible to incorporate significant feedback from the CAB into the research, the research team is responsible for explaining why the feedback was not included.

 How to Join the CAB